 Many owners are now trimming their own horses to either save money or be more responsible for their horse’s care overall.

-Whatever role you have, I encourage you to become more educated about hoof care in general so you can know if your trimmer/farrier is doing a good job or be able to perform the best trim possible to keep your horse’s hooves and body balanced and healthy.
+Whatever role you have, I encourage you to become more educated about hoof care in general so you can know if your trimmer/farrier is doing a good job or is able to perform the best trim possible to keep your horse’s hooves and body balanced and healthy.

 Below are some of the best options for studying hoof care in Australia and overseas.
-These courses cover much more than trimming as you will find horse care and nutrition plays a vital role in hoof care.
+These courses cover much more than trimming as you will find horse care and nutrition play a vital role in hoof care.
 All offer a level of certification enabling trimmers to become professionals.